Bug report #12578

 in any case in my win7 pc, with thae dataset i sent, before starting digitising the memory occupied by qgis was 140mb, after more than 300mb. if you have more snapped layers in toc, the memory used is the summatory of each layer.

-#4 Updated by francesco marucci almost 3 years ago
+#4 Updated by francesco marucci over 3 years ago

 we grab a video showing the problem: